compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-4: IBM Cognos Dashboards of Stack Overflow Developer Survey 2019/README.md

 **Action:**
 [Dashboards (https://dataplatform.cloud.ibm.com/dashboards/d99e4ca8-b5dc-475f-9e3d-a0ce25d6ba81/view/0463dc2a26e81ce25cabeee4079879022f302754b2bbd501d6d67b495d317497f36a1699c82c4f0cd9445730a0b8100f9b
-/)] were prepared which address the followig issues
+/)] were prepared which address key aspects, such as
-- The gender distribution,
+- the gender distribution,
 - the location of the participants,
 - the age of the participants,
 - the educational background of the participants,
-- sorting the 2019's and future technology preferences to elucidate shifts in the technology trends.
+- the 2019's and future technology preferences to elucidate shifts in the technology trends.

 **Result:**